andrew-johnson-4/perplexity/prelude.md

 # Notes
 - Circles are objects with an associated semantic.
-- Lines define the relation between two objects.
+- Lines define a relation between two objects.
 One of many such associated semantics could be the directionality of the line.
 - triangle_inequality.png: note the usage of black in both the object and functor position